migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-05-20:**
-Finish harmony1bot mayor refactoring to help integration with subagents and plugins (like voice commands) and add other subagents like PDF parsing.
-Also, create a demo of [anthropic tools](https://docs.anthropic.com/claude/docs/tool-use) on harmony1bot.
+2-Week Deliverables by 2024-05-20: Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
+Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

+2024-05-07 Tue: Fixed one- and two-letter domain [issues in 1.country](https://github.com/harmony-one/1-country.frontend/pull/217), skipping Web2 registrations because we already control the domains.
+Also, fixed certificate handling, checking if the certificate needs to be renewed before creating it.
+After being reviewed by Artem, changes were published.
+Also, kept working on the swap site update.

-2024-5-06 Mon: Checked the Hyperlance documentation; they provide the contracts on local and remote chains we want to bridge with.
+2024-05-06 Mon: Checked the Hyperlance documentation; they provide the contracts on local and remote chains we want to bridge with.
 Talked with Yuriy about deploying Hyperlane on Harmony.
 Also, made some text/URL changes on the [Bridge site](https://github.com/harmony-one/layerzero-bridge.frontend/pull/26) and kept working on the requested changes on the Swap webpage.

 ---